Should My Mac Be on Zillexit Update

 But here’s where it gets interesting.

 Not all updates are created equal.
-Some people will tell you that you can skip updates and everything will be fine.
-They’ll point to older systems running just fine on outdated software.
+Some people’ll tell you that you can skip them and everything will be fine.
+They point to older systems humming along on outdated software.
+Sure, that happens.
+But here’s the thing, those systems aren’t connected to the internet the way yours probably is.

 They’re missing the point.